kapawlak/128A_Remote/lab1-magnetic force/lab1.md

    ![](imgs/calibration_step1.gif)
 :::

-2. Perform the calibration for the iOLab device’s x, y, z axis separately.
+2. Perform the calibration for the iOLab device’s $x, y, z$ axis separately.
 The image of the appropriate orientation is shown in the lower right corner of the Calibration window.
 Note that the longest side is the x axis, the second longest side is the y axis, and the shortest side is the z axis.
 3. After calibrating the three axes, press the “save” button.
 ####
 After completing the above steps, you must now verify your calibration.
 We will do this in two ways to ensure high-quality data for the analysis porition of your lab: